SHARE

 Purpose

-The purpose of the Emergency Medicine Specimen Bank (EMSB) is to improve drug effectiveness and safety in acute care.
-The EMSB aims to enroll a diverse cohort of patients with acute care conditions.
+Previously known as the Emergency Medicine Specimen Bank (EMSB), the purpose of Specimens for Health Advancement Research Enterprise at Denver Health (SHARE at DH) is to improve drug effectiveness and safety in acute care.
+SHARE at DH aims to enroll a diverse cohort of patients with acute care conditions.

 Mission

-It focuses on understanding differences in patients treated in acute care settings.
-The EMSB has collected over 18,000 blood samples and analyzed data to improve clinical practices.
+It focuses on understanding differences in patients treated at Denver Health.
+SHARE at DH has collected over 18,000 blood samples and analyzed data to improve clinical practices.

 EMSB Dashboard